St. Stephen, New Brunswick: International border

-The St. Croix River marks a section of the international boundary between the United States and Canada, forming a natural border between the towns on either side of the river bank.
-This section of the river and the land surrounding it was fought over heavily by both the French and the English during the 1600s, both sides believing the river lands should be part of their territory.
-Later, the river was used as a boundary between the United States and Canada, and many believed the line between the two countries should be drawn down the middle of the river itself.
-However, there were still many smaller branches to the river and various islands that were not spoken for and did not decidedly belong to one country or another.
+The St. Croix River marks a section of the international boundary between the United States and Canada, forming a natural border between the towns on either side of the riverbank.
+This section of the river and the surrounding land were heavily contested by the French and the English during the 1600s, as both sides believed the riverine territory should belong to them.
+Later, the river was designated as part of the boundary between the United States and Canada, and many assumed the international line would follow the middle of the main channel.
+However, numerous smaller tributaries and islands remained unassigned and were not clearly allocated to either country.

+In 1852, Robert Cooney wrote A Compendious History of the Northern and Eastern Parts of the Province of New Brunswick, where he noted that the churches in St. Stephen were complicit in the large amount of cross-border smuggling that took place.

-The government dock, which is more like a small pier, is subject to a 22 ft tide, and the marine trade is minute for this reason.
-Calais is connected to St. Stephen by the Ferry Point International Bridge, Milltown International Bridge and the newest bridge at the International Avenue Border Crossing, which began construction in 2008 and officially opened January 2010.
+The government dock—more akin to a small pier—is subject to a 6.7-metre (22 ft) tidal range, which limits marine trade to a minimal level.
+Calais is connected to St. Stephen by the Ferry Point International Bridge, Milltown International Bridge, and the newest crossing at the International Avenue Border Crossing, which began construction in 2008 and officially opened in January 2010.

-Until it was discontinued, passenger rail service was once housed in St. Stephen at the Canadian Pacific Railway station.
-The building is now home to the 5 Kings Picaroon's Brew Pub and the spur line was decommissioned and turned into the Riverfront Walking Trail.
+Until passenger rail service was discontinued, it operated from the Canadian Pacific Railway station in St. Stephen.
+The station building now houses the 5 Kings Picaroons Brew Pub, and the former spur line has been decommissioned and converted into the Riverfront Walking Trail.

-Woodland Rail operates a spur line between its pulp and paper plant in Baileyville, Maine and St. Stephen, where the New Brunswick Southern Railway takes Woodland freight to Saint John for wider distribution.
+Woodland Rail operates a freight spur line between its pulp and paper plant in Baileyville, Maine, and St. Stephen, where the New Brunswick Southern Railway takes over and transports the freight to Saint John for wider distribution.

-A lawsuit, Winner v.
+In the 1954 case Winner v.
 S.M.T.
-(Eastern) Limited, which ended in 1954, pitted the American owner of an intercity bus company against a Canadian company, for the right to pick up and drop off passengers on the route from Saint John to Bangor, Maine.
-The right of the American party was upheld.
-Acadian Lines bus service was discontinued due to low ticket sales in 2011.
+(Eastern) Limited, the American owner of an intercity bus company challenged a Canadian firm for the right to pick up and drop off passengers along the route from Saint John to Bangor, Maine.
+The Judicial Committee of the Privy Council ultimately upheld the American party's right.
+Acadian Lines bus service, which later operated in the region, was discontinued in 2011 due to low ridership.

-Residents of St. Stephen and Calais often regard their community as one place, cooperating in their fire departments and other community projects.
-For much of their history, both towns' fire departments have responded in tandem to any fire call on either side of the border.
-The longtime friendship between the towns was evident during the War of 1812 when the British military provided St. Stephen with a large supply of gunpowder for protection against the enemy Americans in Calais and the town elders gave the gunpowder to Calais for its Fourth of July celebrations.
+Residents of St. Stephen and Calais often regard their communities as a single cross-border town, cooperating closely through shared fire services and other joint initiatives.
+For much of their history, both towns' fire departments have responded jointly to emergencies on either side of the border.
+This enduring friendship was evident during the War of 1812, when the British military supplied St. Stephen with gunpowder for defence against the Americans in Calais—only for the town's elders to donate it to Calais for its Fourth of July celebrations.

-Every year, St. Stephen and Calais co-host a weeklong International Festival to celebrate their continued friendship.
+Each year, St. Stephen and Calais co-host a weeklong International Festival to celebrate their continued partnership.